foragerr/gradle-tomcat-plugin/README.md

 ### Example

-In the following example code, wes declare a custom context file for the task `tomcatRun`.
+In the following example code, we declare a custom context file for the task `tomcatRun`.

 ```groovy
 tomcatRun.configFile = file('context.xml')